lucidworks/banana/README.md

 The goal is to create a rich and flexible UI, enabling users to rapidly develop end-to-end applications that leverage the power of Apache Solr.
 Data can be ingested into Solr through a variety of ways, including [Logstash](https://www.elastic.co/products/logstash), [Flume](https://flume.apache.org) and other connectors.

-## To Release a New Version for Fusion

-When you are ready to do a new release for Lucidworks Fusion.
-Do the following steps:

-1. Edit `package.json` by increasing the version number.
-2. Run `grunt build --force`
-3. Push your commit to Github.
-4. Run `npm publish`

 ## IMPORTANT